OCA/stock-logistics-barcode/stock_barcodes/readme/DESCRIPTION.rst

-This module makes a barcode reader interface for stock module.
+This module provides a barcode reader interface for stock module.

-This module contains a base wizard read barcode that it can be extended by other modules.
-Inside this module the inventory wizard extends it.
+This module contains a base wizard read barcode that can be extended by other modules.

+This module also makes use of this wizard for providing barcode support for doing inventories.